How Does Life Insurance Work in Canada?

 3. Should I apply for fully-underwritten, no medical, or guaranteed issue life insurance?

-All life insurance applications require basic information such as your name, date of birth, and home address.
-Some ask additional questions about your smoking status, medical history, family medical history, occupation and hobbies as part of the underwriting process.
+All life insurance applications require basic information such as your name, date of birth, and home address—but some will ask you additional health questions about your medical history and hobbies.

 Fully-underwritten